-- c) The "Not worked before" check button asserts that, if you have selected (a) above, the callsign must not be in your logbook.
-Same with (b), but now you must not have had any QSOs with stations from that country in the log. - d) The "LotW user" and "eQSL user" buttons specify that the callsign must be on one of these two lists (the documentation explains where to get the user lists from and where to put the files).
+c) The "Not worked before" check button asserts that, if you have selected (a) above, the callsign must not be in your logbook.
+Same with (b), but now you must not have had any QSOs with stations from that country in the log.